 Strategising around risk for business and economies

-Cambridge MBA students enthusiastically take part in the annual Cambridge-McKinsey Risk Prize, which they see as a valuable opportunity to zone in on areas of interest and apply their experience and learnings beyond the MBA itself.
+Cambridge MBA students enthusiastically take part in the annual Cambridge-McKinsey Risk Prize, which they see as a valuable opportunity to zone in on areas of interest and apply their experience and learning beyond the MBA itself.

 The Cambridge-McKinsey Risk Prize is held annually and culminates in the Risk Summit held in June, where the prize winners are announced each year.